sahananar/DSC-Projects/README.md

 At first I groupbed by the cooking time in minutes and calculated the mean.
 However, this table was hard to analyze as the minutes were only shown one by one.
 Therefore, by using the `pd.cut` function, I was able to put the cooking time into ranges of 50 minutes each, and then aggregated by the mean.
 The significance of this aggregation is that it shows that the average rating does not vary significantly between the different intervals.

 Below is the grouped table.
-Note that the other columns are not necessarily relevant or useful for the analysis, as I was mostly focusing on the 'avg_rating' column.
+Note that the other columns are not necessarily relevant or useful for the analysis, as I was mainly focusing on the 'avg_rating' column.

 |   recipe_id |   minutes |   n_steps |   rating |   avg_rating |
 |------------:|----------:|----------:|---------:|-------------:|